ALH477/arm64-nas-guide/README.markdown

 This repository provides a comprehensive guide for building low-power, ARM64-based Network Attached Storage (NAS) systems.
 Optimized for educational applications (e.g., biohacking, aquaponics), these builds emphasize sustainability, open-source compatibility, and cost efficiency.
 The guide includes tiered parts lists and setup instructions using Debian-based OS like OpenMediaVault (OMV) or TrueNAS Scale.

-Ideal for makers, educators, and drop shippers targeting Shopify sales with high margins (100-200%).

 ## Table of Contents

 - [Overview](#overview)